 Hailed as a “charismatic star” by the Boston Globe and as “a knockout performer” by The Times, British-Singaporean mezzo-soprano Fleur Barron is a 2018 HSBC Laureate of the Festival d’Aix-en-Provence and the recipient of the 2016 Grace B. Jackson Prize from the Tanglewood Music Festival, awarded to one outstanding young singer each year.
 A passionate interpreter of chamber music, concert works, and opera ranging from the baroque to the contemporary, Ms. Barron is mentored by Barbara Hannigan.

 In the 2018-2019 season, Fleur was an artist-in-residence at the Ojai Festival under the leadership of Barbara Hannigan, performing Stravinsky, Walton, Cage and a program of folk songs with chamber orchestra, which she also curated.
-Fleur debuted at Théâtre Royal de la Monnaie as Baba the Turk in The Rake’s Progress, a role she reprised in concert version at the Aldeburgh Festival to critical acclaim.
+Fleur debuted at Théâtre Royal de la Monnaie as Baba the Turk in The Rake’s Progress, a role she reprised in a concert version at the Aldeburgh Festival to critical acclaim.
 Last season Fleur also sang Olga in Yevgeny Onegin with Opéra de Toulon; Balkis in Offenbach’s Barkouf with Opéra National du Rhin; Maddalena in Rigoletto with Northern Ireland Opera; First Witch in Dido and Aeneas with Festival d’Aix-en-Provence; and Marguerite in La Damnation de Faust at the St. Endellion Festival (U.K.).
 On the concert platform, Fleur toured with Orchestre Régional de Normandie as alto soloist in Pergolesi’s Stabat Mater, and presented recitals with Julius Drake and Roger Vignoles in Spain and the U.K.